-Orange Park is a rapidly growing suburb of Jacksonville, FL.
-It is situated on the west bank of the St. John's River in the historic First Coast region of Northeast Florida.
-Its location in the Jacksonville metropolitan area and its proximity to area lakes, beaches, world-class golf courses and other outdoor attractions have made this community a popular locale for both residents and visitors.
+Jacksonville is situated on the St. Johns River in the historic First Coast region of Northeast Florida.
+The Jacksonville metropolitan area's proximity to area lakes, beaches, world-class golf courses and other outdoor attractions have made this community a popular locale for both residents and visitors.
 Nearby historic attractions include St. Augustine (the nation's oldest city), Ft.
 Caroline National Monument (settled by the French Huguenots in 1564), Kingsley Plantation (Ft.
 George Island, built in 1792) and the Golden Isles of southeast Georgia (Cumberland Island, Jekyll Island, and St. Simons Island).

-Orange Park is a short driving distance from the majestic Atlantic Ocean.
+Jacksonville is just a few miles from the majestic Atlantic Ocean.
 The semi-tropical, sun-kissed climate enjoys seasonal fluctuations but remains relatively temperate year-round.

-Campus

-Grace Episcopal Church hosts The Institute for Worship Studies.
-The church is situated on Kingsley Avenue just east of U.S. 17 (two miles south of I-295), one block west of the picturesque St. John's River.
-Grace's serene campus is reminiscent of "old Florida," canopied by centuries-old live oak trees draped with Spanish moss.
+Campus Hendricks Avenue Baptist Church (HAB) hosts the Institute for Worship Studies.
+Student Life The church is located at 4001 Hendricks Ave., Jacksonville, FL.
+HAB has a large, beautiful campus with a new sanctuary that is only eight years old.
+It is situated just a few blocks from the picturesque St. Johns River in San Marco, an historic part of Jacksonville located just south of downtown.
+Particular outreach emphases of the church include fine arts, sports, special needs children and adults, and counseling.
+Additionally, three immigrant congregations hold weekly worship services at the church.
 Morning chapels and evening worship practicums are held in the elegant main church building.
-Classes are convened in various classrooms around the Grace campus and at the neighboring Orange Park Presbyterian Church.
-The church's fellowship hall, Benedict Hall, serves as the refectory and activity hub for the week.
-The Administration Building houses the school's administrative offices, library and student lounge with wireless internet access.
+Classes are convened in various classrooms around the HAB campus.
+The church's fellowship hall serves as the refectory and activity hub for the week.
+The Family Life Center Building houses the school's administrative offices, library and student lounge with wireless internet access.
 The bookstore is located on campus.
 There are a number of grocery stores, shops, malls and restaurants nearby, some within walking distance of the campus.

-Housing

-IWS students will have the following options available for housing during the on-campus sessions:

-1. IWS will make arrangements at several hotels in Orange Park to reserve blocks of rooms for students.
-At least one of the hotels will be priced at a reduced rate.
-An email will be sent to all new and returning students two

-- months prior to the on-campus sessions describing the hotel options.
-Students are not limited to those options-they may choose a different hotel if they so wish.
-Students are responsible for making their own reservations. - 2.
-Members of local churches have offered to host students in their homes.
+Housing IWS students will have the following options available for housing during the on-campus sessions: 1.
+IWS will make arrangements at a nearby hotel to reserve a block of rooms for students at a reduced rate.
+An email will be sent to all new and returning students two months prior to the on-campus sessions describing this hotel option.
+Students are not limited to this option; they may choose a different hotel if they wish.
+Students are responsible for making their own reservations.
+2. Members of local churches have offered to host students in their homes.
 Home stays are available during each session on a first come, first served basis.
 Students wanting to take advantage of this opportunity should email the office staff at housing@iws.edu.
 Arrangements must be requested no later than one month prior to the start of the on-campus session.
 Home stays are free of charge.
 Transportation to and from campus must be provided by the student.

-Meals

-All meals during our intensive studies weeks will be eaten together in the dining hall (refectory) on campus for the purpose of building a strong sense of community.
+Meals All meals during our intensive studies weeks will be eaten together in the dining hall (refectory) on campus for the purpose of building a strong sense of community.
 The meals will be balanced and healthy with a good variety of foods being offered at each meal.